How Does Kaizen Differ from Lean and Six Sigma?

 Kaizen Events: Go to Gemba

-Of course, company executives could jabber all day about a "culture of continuous improvement" without seeing any real results, but Kaizen is more than a philosophy; it's also an action plan.
-The most powerful tool of Kaizen is something called a Kaizen event, also known as a "rapid improvement event."
+Of course, company executives could jabber all day about a "culture of continuous improvement" without seeing any real results, but Kaizen aims to be more than a philosophy; it's also an action plan.
+The most powerful tool of Kaizen is something called a Kaizen event, also known as a Kaizen blitz, Kaizen workshop, or a rapid improvement event.
 The idea is to take a few days or a whole week and focus intently on one problem or a set of issues that impact productivity.

 "During a Kaizen event, we take five to eight managers, everyday workers, and support people and put them in a room with a problem," says Veloso.
 "It's different from a meeting.
 Meetings produce lists and plans and schedules.
 At a Kaizen event, you're actually making changes right then and there."